Wikipedia logo: 20th-anniversary logos

+25th-anniversary logo

+On 15 January 2026, the English Wikipedia and various other Wikipedias used special logos in honor of Wikipedia's 25th anniversary.
+A blue puzzle piece with 25 on it in white was used by itself and as a piece in the puzzle globe.
+The English Wikipedia also used the taglines "25 years of the free encyclopedia" and "Celebrating 25 years".

 Physical recreations

 In 2009, the Wikimedia Foundation put a 3D printed sign depicting half of the Wikipedia globe in its headquarters in San Francisco, California, United States.
 It was made by Because We Can, a design firm based in Oakland, California.
 It is based on the redesigned logo.

-On 22 October 2014, in the town of Słubice, Poland, was unveiled the Wikipedia Monument, a statue by sculptor Mihran Hakobyan honoring Wikipedia contributors.
-The monument depicts four nude figures holding aloft a globe based on the Wikipedia logo, reaching over 2 m up, made out of the fiber and resin.
+On 22 October 2014, in the town of Słubice, Poland, the Wikipedia Monument, a statue by sculptor Mihran Hakobyan honoring Wikipedia contributors, was unveiled.
+The monument depicts four nude figures holding aloft a globe based on the Wikipedia logo, reaching over 2 m up, made out of fiber and resin.
 It is the world's first monument to the online encyclopedia.

-On 29 September 2017, the sculpture of the logo of Wikipedia was submerged to the bottom of Lake Sevan in Armenia, to form an artificial reef.
+On 29 September 2017, a sculpture of the logo was submerged to the bottom of Lake Sevan in Armenia, to form an artificial reef.
 It was done thanks to the joint efforts of the Wikimedia Armenia community and ArmDiving divers' club.
-The 2 metre-wide and 2 metre-high (2 by) sculpture (the largest depiction of Wikipedia logo in the world) was made in Armenia for the annual meeting of the Central and Eastern Europe Wikimedia affiliates, Wikimedia CEE Meeting that the country hosted in August 2016 in Dilijan.
+The 2-metre-wide and 2-metre-high (2 by) sculpture (the largest depiction of Wikipedia logo in the world) was made in Armenia for the annual meeting of the Central and Eastern Europe Wikimedia affiliates, Wikimedia CEE Meeting that the country hosted in August 2016 in Dilijan.